rossinph-cmyk/vibe-code.My.Notebooks/README.md

 - **Edit Text**: Tap on any note to edit its text content
 - **Change Background Color**: Tap the palette icon to select a custom background color for individual notes
 - **Change Text Color**: Tap the text icon to customize the text color for individual notes
-- **Highlight Text**: Tap the highlighter icon to open the highlighter picker.
-Select a color, then drag your finger over any text in the note to highlight it.
+- **Highlight Text**: Tap the highlighter icon to open the highlighter modal.
 You can:
   - Choose from 5 preset highlighter colors (Yellow, Green, Pink, Orange, Blue)
   - Use the rainbow gradient slider to select any custom color
+  - See the full note text in a scrollable view
+  - Drag your finger over any text to highlight it with the selected color
+  - Add multiple highlights in different colors
+  - Tap Save to apply all highlights to your note
   - Clear all highlights by tapping the remove icon (visible when highlights exist)
 - **Share**: Tap the share icon on any note to open WhatsApp directly with the message pre-populated.
 You can then select any contact or group in WhatsApp to send the message.
 If WhatsApp is not installed, you'll have options to copy to clipboard or share via other apps.
 - **Delete**: Tap the trash icon to delete a note